Lesson 4a - Simple Meters

 First, a few basic terms: Meter is the manner in which we organize strong and weak pulses in music over time, and it is from this grouping that we determine the length of each measure.
 Western music typically uses a time signature–represented at the beginning of the music as two stacked arabic numbers–as a shorthand to quickly convey the meter to a trained musician.
 At its most basic, time signatures tell us two things:

-• how we divide the meter into regular or irregular pulses called beats
+• how we measure the length of the regular or irregular pulses called beats

 • how many of these beats are in the measure